benhartig/temp/infrastructure/README.md

 > [!TIP]
-> If you install the [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) from the [Installation](#toolbox-installation) section you can use the `instance id` of the EC2 instance to `ssh` and access the containers or start a remote port forward to access the database with the following commands.
+> If you install the [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) from the [Installation](#toolbox-installation) section you can use the `instance id` of the EC2 instance to `ssh` and access the containers.
 >
 > ```console
 > ssh -i ~/.ssh/<ssh key> ec2-user@<instance id>